-Daylight Savings Sleeping Tips
+Daylight-Saving Time Sleeping Tips

 Spring can't come soon enough, but losing that hour of sleep can mess up your whole week.

 Don’t let this be you.
 Photo by FX Quadro/Shutterstock

 Most of us are excited to reap the benefits of “springing forward,” but there is always that one drawback: losing an hour of sleep.
 Daylight-saving time may be controversial, but many of us love running and exercising outdoors, and that extra daylight in the evening hours makes it possible to do so safely after a long, cold winter.
 We asked Dr. Doug Kirsch, physician in the Department of Neurology and Division of Sleep Medicine at Brigham and Women’s Hospital, about how the shift in time can affect the body and mind in order to avoid the health consequences of not getting enough sleep.

 Here are his tips to easily adjust to the time change:

 - In the days leading up to the time change, try going to bed and waking up a bit earlier than usual to prepare your body for the hour you will lose.
 Remember that other family members, particularly children, may need some help in adjusting their schedule as well.